Coffee Of The Month - Iyenga

 What’s brewing this month?

-From Brazil, we welcome this delightful Coffee of the Month named Samambaia!
+From Tanzania , we welcome this delightful Coffee of the Month - Iyenga.

 We produce a brand spanking new coffee, every month.
 If you’re someone who thinks variety is the spice of life - this one's for you.